dayoungin99/study-notes/HTML/HTML.md

 ### 5. textarea tag
 - Creates a multi-line input element
-- Defines the initial value within the content area
+- Defines the initial value within the content area (between the opening and closing tags)
 - Form: `<textarea id="name" name="name">Initial Value</textarea>`
   - id, name: Optional attributes, but recommended
-    - id **MUST** be the same as for attribute in label tag
+    - id should match the for attribute of label (for accessibility)
 ### 6. select, option, optgroup tag
 - **select**: Creates a combo box
 - **option**: Adds items to the combo box